BitcoinChiangMai/BitDevs/about.md

 in order to extract the most value from our Socratic events.

-Please contact the organizers if you'd like to present at a future Socratic event or have a recommended topic for discussion: bitdevsnyc at gmail.
+Please contact the organizers if you'd like to present at a future Socratic event or have a recommended topic for discussion.
 There are different requirements for presentations depending on the nature of the project.